Lucky (2017 American film): Plot

-As the film begins, a tortoise trudges into view in the desert.
-We meet Lucky, who lives alone in an isolated house in the small desert town of Piru, California.
-He drinks a glass of cold milk after his morning yoga and cigarette before getting dressed and heading out on his daily routine.

-He gets coffee at a diner where he is on friendly terms with the owner, Joe.
-He works on a crossword puzzle from his daily newspaper.
-Lucky then walks to a convenience store where he buys another pack of cigarettes and a carton of milk.
-The owner, Bibi, tells Lucky that her son Juan is having his tenth birthday in a week.
-That evening, Lucky stops at a bar called Elaine's and has a few Bloody Marias with the locals.
+90-year-old Lucky lives in an isolated house in the small desert town of Piru, California.
+At a convenience store, Lucky buys a pack of cigarettes and a carton of milk.
+The owner, Bibi, says that her son Juan is having his tenth birthday in a week.
+That evening, Lucky stops at a bar called Elaine's and has Bloody Marias with the locals.
 One of the regulars, Howard, is depressed that his pet tortoise, named President Roosevelt, has escaped.

 The next morning, Lucky becomes entranced by the blinking numbers on his coffeepot.
 He gets light-headed and falls over, smashing his ceramic mug.
-At a clinic, Dr. Christian Kneedler gives Lucky a clean bill of health and tells him that Lucky has out-smoked and outlived the majority of people his age.
-At the diner, Lucky mentions how he fell and everyone becomes concerned for his safety.
-That night, Lucky calls a friend while he watches TV.
-He tells his friend that when he was a boy in Kentucky, he shot a mockingbird with his BB gun.
-He describes how devastating the silence was, and that it was the saddest thing he had ever experienced.
-Lucky thanks his friend for listening and hangs up.
+At a clinic, Dr. Christian Kneedler gives Lucky a clean bill of health and says that Lucky has out-smoked the majority of people his age.
+At a diner, Lucky mentions how he fell and everyone becomes concerned for his safety.
+That night, Lucky calls a friend while watching TV.
+Lucky says that when he was a boy in Kentucky, he shot a mockingbird with his BB gun.
+It was the saddest thing he ever experienced.

-Back at the bar, Lucky listens to a story from one of the regulars, Paulie, about how he met and married his wife.
-Lucky reflects on how he never married or had any lasting relationships.
-Lucky sees Howard talking with a lawyer named Bobby Lawrence about making a will for himself and wanting to leave all of his possessions to his pet tortoise.
-Lucky is hostile to Bobby and challenges him to a fight outside, but Paulie tells him that Bobby won't fight him and that he should go home.
-A day or two later, Joe's employee Loretta visits Lucky to check on him.
-While smoking marijuana, Lucky shows Loretta old photos of his time in the US Navy and they watch old VHS tapes of Liberace in concert.
-While having coffee at the diner, Lucky runs into Bobby Lawrence and tells him about his accident.
-Bobby tells Lucky about a time when he nearly got hit by a garbage truck and tells Lucky to always be prepared for the unexpected.
-Lucky visits a pet store and buys a box of live crickets.
+Back at the bar, Lucky listens to a story from local Paulie about how he met and married his wife.
+Lucky, on the other hand, never married or had any lasting relationships.
+Lucky sees Howard talking with lawyer Bobby Lawrence about making a will for himself and wanting to leave all of his possessions to President Roosevelt.
+Lucky becomes hostile and challenges Bobby to a fight outside.
+However, Paulie says that Bobby will not fight and that Lucky should go home.
+Later, Loretta, a woman who works at the diner, visits Lucky to check on him.
+While smoking marijuana, Lucky shows Loretta old photos of his time in the US Navy, and they watch old VHS tapes of Liberace concerts.
+While having coffee at the diner, Lucky runs into Bobby and mentions his accident.
+In turn, Bobby talks about a time when he nearly got hit by a garbage truck and tells Lucky to always be prepared for the unexpected.
+Lucky visits a pet store and buys a box of crickets.